 As with other camera settings, focal length has an impact on your image and other settings.
 Generally, you don’t want your shutter speed to be faster than your focal length.
 This goes out the window with modern image stabilization systems which can achieve really low shutter speeds, but it’s still a good rule to follow.

 After some practice, you’ll start to know what each focal length is good for.
-85mm is an ideal focal length for portraits, while 24mm can be good for landscapes, and 200mm and above for sports events.
+Between 35mm and 85mm is ideal for portraits, while 24mm can be good for landscapes, and 200mm and above is best for sports events.

 This aspect is important as each focal length gives a different look to an image, which means if you own a crop sensor camera body, you will always have to factor in the end result focal length.